Updated: December 30, 2022

 A testamentary trust (a.k.a. will trust) is a type of trust that, like a will, is created to transfer your assets to your beneficiaries according to your wishes after you die.
-Unlike a will, the trust allows you to add provisions that specify when and how the assets are distributed by the trustee and/or used by the beneficiaries.
+Unlike a will, the trust allows you to add provisions that will specify when and how the assets are distributed by the trustee and/or used by the beneficiaries.
 A provision can be added to give the trustee some discretion over disbursement that allows them to adapt to changing conditions.

 Characteristics of a testamentary trust include: